philiprein/macos-settings/README.md

 ## Contributing

 Some settings are still missing.
 They are marked with TODO.
 If you can identify them, feel free to create a pull request.
+Also, I didn't have the time to identify the settings for all default macOS apps.

 ## Credits